The Bloomberg School takes pride in its diverse student population and welcomes the opportunity to work with students from around the world.

 If you are a domestic student and your courses, grades and credits from your study abroad program appear on your home school’s official transcript, you do not need to submit a transcript from your study abroad institution.

-If your home school's transcript does not provide this information and the courses you took were limited to one semester, you will need to request an official transcript from your study abroad institution.
+If your home school's transcript does not provide this information and the courses you took were limited to two semesters, you will need to request an official transcript from your study abroad institution.
 This transcript need not be evaluated by a credentials agency.

-If you took courses for more than one semester abroad and the information does not appear on your home school's transcript, then we will require an evaluated transcript from your study abroad institution.
+If you took courses for more than one year (two semesters) abroad and the information does not appear on your home school's transcript, then we will require an evaluated transcript from your study abroad institution.

 The Office of International Services will contact admitted international students who have completed their enrollment form in the spring.
 Additional instructions will be provided then.